JasonCodeIT/g12code/README.md

 `scrape` folder contains files for scrapy (spiders, items)

-Modify `scrape/settings.py` with the start URL and crawl depth and run the script:
+Modify `scrape/settings.py` with the start URL and crawl depth as well as login data in `FORM_DATA` and run the script:

     python audit.py